 In addition, aging also causes structural changes in our brains.
 For one, our brains shrink in volume, particularly the frontal cortex, affecting cognitive functions, like causing memory to decline.
 Research also shows that cortical density decreases too.
 This refers to the number of connections between neurons, and might lead to lower processing.

-Dr Rachel Chong, a consultant at the Department of Geriatric Medicine at Khoo Teck Puat Hospital (KTPH) adds that aging is usually associated with slowing down in processing, planning and multitasking.
+Dr Rachel Cheong, a consultant at the Department of Geriatric Medicine at Khoo Teck Puat Hospital (KTPH) adds that aging is usually associated with slowing down in processing, planning and multitasking.
 “The risk of developing dementia is also higher with age.
 For instance, 1 in 10 older adults aged 60 years and above in Singapore has dementia.”